-Through its generous gift, Kinder Foundation, in conjunction with Houston Endowment, Ford Foundation, The Brown Foundation, Inc., The Cullen Foundation, and the Powell Foundation, paved the way for BANF’s creation.
+Through its generous grant, Kinder Foundation, in conjunction with Houston Endowment, Ford Foundation, The Brown Foundation, Inc., The Cullen Foundation, and the Powell Foundation, paved the way for BANF’s creation.
 BANF distributed its first $2 million of funding to eligible applicants in January 2022.

 This groundbreaking effort was born out of the Ford Foundation’s America’s Cultural Treasures initiative, which in September 2020 committed an unprecedented $156 million to support BIPOC arts communities across the country in response to the devastating economic impact of the COVID-19 pandemic.
 The regional grantmaking initiative invested $35 million across seven regions, including Greater Houston, and invited local philanthropic partners to match funding in support of multi-year grant programs for cultural groups of color with exceptional regional or local significance.

 - 120 Arts Groups Serving Greater Houston’s Communities of Color Awarded A Combined $2 Million in Grants from the BIPOC Arts Network and Fund —Press Release

 - New initiative to invest over $10M supporting artists of color in Houston —Houston Chronicle